 2. Self-Reported Information

-- Sweepstakes entries
+- Sweepstakes and contest entries

-- Mailing list sign-ups
+- Mailing list or newsletter sign-ups

 3. Social Media

-4. Other data brokers
+4. Other Data Brokers

 Comments